arunfloyd/Learning_oop_javascript/README.md

 # In summary

 These four pillars of OOP (Encapsulation, Abstraction, Inheritance, and Polymorphism) help in creating a modular, reusable, and maintainable codebase by promoting the organization of software design around objects rather than functions or logic.

+# 1. Single Responsibility Principle (SRP)

+Definition: A class should have only one reason to change, meaning it should have only one job or responsibility.

+Explanation: Each class should focus on a single task or piece of functionality.
+If a class has more than one responsibility, those responsibilities become coupled, and changes to one responsibility could impair or impede the functionality of another.

+# 2. Open/Closed Principle (OCP)

+Definition: Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.

+Explanation: You should be able to add new functionality to a class without changing its existing code.
+This is often achieved through inheritance or interfaces.

+# 3. Liskov Substitution Principle (LSP)

+Definition: Subtypes must be substitutable for their base types without altering the correctness of the program.

+Explanation: Derived classes must be replaceable for their base classes without affecting the functionality of the code.
+This ensures that a derived class can stand in for its base class.

+# 4. Interface Segregation Principle (ISP)

+Definition: Clients should not be forced to depend on interfaces they do not use.

+Explanation: It is better to have multiple small, specific interfaces than a single, general-purpose interface.
+This helps in avoiding implementing methods that are not needed.

+# 5. Dependency Inversion Principle (DIP)

+Definition: High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

+Explanation: This principle emphasizes the importance of relying on interfaces or abstract classes rather than concrete implementations.
+This makes the system more modular and flexible.